f5swb/Grey-Line-Nextion-Screen-GB/readme.md

 World_Grey_Line_Map_Nextion_Screen_GB

+Updated : new version 1.4 (some bugs corrected, and a screen saver added)

 A (WGLMNS) World grey line MAP with a stand alone Nextion screen ( Real Time Clock,without any computer, just only with a battery)

 https://dx.qsl.net/propagation/greyline.html